sirh3e/W21_Netzwerktechnik/README.md

 ## Hardware configuration

-Since the Pi's are on factory settings, the hostnames must still be adjusted, otherwise no identification in the network can be guaranteed. an ssh access would be impossible with identical hostnames, if one uses the syntax user@hostname.
+Since the Pi's are on factory settings, the hostnames must still be adjusted, otherwise no identification in the network can be guaranteed.
+An ssh access would be impossible with identical hostnames, if one uses the syntax user@hostname.

 That can be just fine.
-2 servers so requests are sent round robin to them.
-Most extreme example www.google.com are many many servers.
+Two servers so requests are sent round robin to them.
+Most extreme example www.google.com are plenty of servers.

 Of course there is a second mechanism so maintenance can adress a specific server individual.